 "What of it?
 We'll just send our forces to put an end to him and his rabble," retorted 'V' with cynicism.

 "While I believe Jeremiah makes an effective counter to Geass, I have my doubts about him facing Zero on the tactical level.
 Just as well, the Black Knights that will fall under Zero's command have proven themselves to be a venerable force with their siege of the Imperial capital; a direct confrontation between them and our forces would not bring about satisfactory results," 'II' explained.

 "And I suppose you have a better solution to this problem?"
 'X' demanded.

 "I believe so.
 In order to defeat one such as Zero, I recommend that we send out one who can think like him."
 'II' stated.

 Though it seemed that the others were unsure of what he meant, V.V. smiled at the suggestion.
-"You're suggesting that we send our chief inquisitor to hunt down Lelouch, and perhaps capture C.C. as well."
+"You're suggesting that we send our newest inquisitor to hunt down Lelouch, and perhaps capture C.C. as well."

 "That brat!?"
 'IX' seethed.
 "Whatever intelligence and cunning he may possess, he is far too unstable and uncontrollable.
 To be frank, I would rather place my bets on Orange than him."

 "I agree," 'IV' stated.
 "Gottwald is one thing, but that particular inquisitor is an entirely different force of contention.
 It was bad enough to bring him into Pluton, but to send him after Zero...that is truly playing with fire!"